evidently

 Documentation | Discord Community | Blog | Twitter | Evidently Cloud

-Evidently is an open-source Python library for ML and LLM evaluation and observability.
-It helps evaluate, test, and monitor AI-powered systems and data pipelines from experimentation to production.Β
+Evidently is an open-source Python library to evaluate, test, and monitor ML and LLM systemsβfrom experiments to production.

-- π‘ Works with tabular, text data, and embeddings.
+- π‘ Works with tabular and text data.

-- β¨ Supports predictive and generative systems, from classification to RAG.
+- β¨ Supports evals for predictive and generative tasks, from classification to RAG.

 - π 100+ built-in metrics from data drift detection to LLM judges.

-- π οΈ Python interface for custom metrics and tests.Β
+- π οΈ Python interface for custom metrics.

 - π¦ Both offline evals and live monitoring.

 Evidently is very modular.
-You can start with one-off evaluations using Reports
+You can start with one-off evaluations or host a full monitoring service.

-Reports compute various data, ML and LLM quality metrics.
-You can start with Presets or customize.
+Reports compute and summarize various data, ML and LLM quality evals.

-- Get results in Python, export as JSON, Python dictionary, HTML, DataFrame, or view in monitoring UI.
+- View interactive Reports in Python or export as JSON, Python dictionary, HTML, or view in monitoring UI.

-- Best for regression testing, CI/CD checks, or data validation pipelines.
+- Best for regression testing, CI/CD checks, or data validation.

 - Zero setup option: auto-generate test conditions from the reference dataset.

-- Simple syntax to set custom test conditions as
+- Simple syntax to set test conditions as

 gt